Soundhar20997/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 ## Overview

 **DataSpark** is a retail analytics project designed to extract actionable insights for Global Electronics, a leading retailer of consumer electronics.
 This project focuses on conducting a comprehensive Exploratory Data Analysis (EDA) to understand customer behaviors, optimize operations, and enhance business performance.
-By leveraging tools like Python, SQL, and Power BI/Tableau, the project transforms raw data into a comprehensive strategy for improving customer satisfaction, sales forecasting, inventory management, and pricing optimization.
+By leveraging tools like Python, SQL, and Power BI, the project transforms raw data into a comprehensive strategy for improving customer satisfaction, sales forecasting, inventory management, and pricing optimization.

 ---